-To recap, here’s how she started out just a few weeks back:
+To recap, here’s how she started just a few weeks back:

 I went with chalk paint, specifically Annie Sloan’s chalk paint in Graphite.
 I love an old piece finished with chalk paint.
 It’s just such a perfect combo.
 The finish is always imperfect and weathered looking, which goes great with the buffet’s already imperfect state.
 Armed with a 1-1/2″ angled brush, the same one I use when cutting in wall paint and painting windows and trim (no need to go out and buy one of those overly expensive chalk painting brushes), I contorted myself into strange positions to paint every nook and cranny of the buffet.
 One good, thick coat of chalk paint on the buffet is all it took.

 For those of you who have been to the chalk painting rodeo before, you’re familiar with the waxing process.
-But for those of you who are charting unfamiliar territories, chalk painting is a two (or three) part process.
+But for those of you who are charting unfamiliar territories, chalk painting is a two-part process.
 Step one, paint the piece.
-Usually you can get away with one coat.
+Usually, you can get away with one coat.
 Occasionally it takes two coats.
-And if you’re having a ton of fun on the project, you layer on multiple coats of different colors.
+And if you’re having a ton of fun on the project, you can layer on multiple coats of different colors.

 Step two (if desired), distress the piece.
 Chalk paint is super easy to distress.
-It’s literally chalky in nature and flakes off pretty ease with sand paper to give a piece that old world style feel.
+It’s chalky and flakes off pretty easily with sandpaper to give a piece that old-world style feel.
 I chose not to distress this piece and jumped right into the last step.

 We set up the buffet again as a beverage station in the dining room and hung the same flea market art above it for now.
-I’m sure the styling and purpose will change as we keep chipping away at the dining room, but for now we’re definitely enjoying the setup.
+I’m sure the styling and purpose will change as we keep chipping away at the dining room, but for now, we’re enjoying the setup.